kadena-io/pact-5/docs/builtins/Repl/env-set-milligas.md

 ## env-set-milligas

-Use `env-milligas` to set the current gas state to a specific value in milligas, similar to `env-gas` but 1 gas = 1e3 milligas
+Use `env-milligas` to set the current gas state to a specific value in units of one one thousandth of a gas unit.
+This function is similar to the `env-gas` function, except that one (1) unit of gas is equal to one thousand units of milligas.

 ### Basic syntax